 IMPORTANT INFORMATION ON THE DROUGHT

-As of May 20, 2014 individual reservoir capacities were as follows:
+As of May 1, 2015 the individual reservoir capacities were as follows:

-As you are well aware, we are all facing a drought this year.
-The District had a respectable carryover of water from 2013 to this year, however because of the extremely dry winter and spring and fisheries requirements, the reservoirs are low.
-There is very little snowpack and there is next to no natural stream flow which is what we typically rely on to start the season and extend the storage supply.
+As you are well aware, we are all facing a drought situation again this year.
+The District’s current water supply is very comparable to this same time last year.
+The main difference is the location of the water supply.
+Emigrant Lake storage is up considerably, however Howard Prairie and Hyatt Lake are considerably lower.
+The extremely dry winter and spring, and fisheries requirements have all impacted the reservoir storage again this year.
+There is very little to no snowpack and there is next to no natural stream flow, which is what we typically rely on to start the season and extend the storage supply.

 Conditions closely resemble the drought years of 1977, 1992 and 1994 with most of those years having a better snowpack than we have this year.